Bubobubobubobubo/sardine/README.md

 ### Triggering sounds / samples / synthesizers

-The easiest way to trigger a sound with `Sardine` is to send an OSC message to `SuperDirt`. `SuperDirt` must be booted separately from `Sardine`.
-The `Sound` object can be used to do so.
-The syntax is nice and easy and wil remind you of TidalCycles if you are already familiar with it. `Sound` as been aliased to `S` to make it easier to type.
+The easiest way to trigger a sound with `Sardine` is to send an OSC message to `SuperDirt`. `SuperDirt` must be configured and booted separately from `Sardine`.
+The `SuperDirt` object can be used to do so.
+The syntax is nice and easy and wil remind you of TidalCycles if you are already familiar with it. `SuperDirt` has been aliased to `S` to make it easier to type.

 ```python
 S('bd').out() # a bassdrum (sample 0 from folder 'bd')